gxavier38/Trussr/README.md

 * Set draw to true if you want to see the truss drawn.

 ## Main
-Use to analyse a truss stored in a .mat file
+Use to analyse a truss stored in a .mat file.

 ### Instructions
 * Set the filename to the truss .mat file to be loaded.